The Lowdown On Literal Thinking

 Being a language detective

-When a non-literal thinker hears figurative speech for the first time, they consider the literal meaning of the words and make a quick judgement about whether it matches the intended meaning - by the context in which it was said, the way it was said or by asking the speaker what they meant.
-The second layer of meaning gets stored in memory to be recalled the next time they hear the phrase, and eventually bypasses the literal meaning of the words altogether.
+When we hear a figurative phrase for the first time, we consider the literal meaning of the words and make a quick judgement about whether it matches the likely intended meaning.
+We do this by considering the context in which it was said, the way it was said or by asking the speaker what they meant.

 Running out of time